Andrew-TechMaster/Andrew-UWBootcampChallenge-10-Employee-Tracker/README.md

 Video's URL:
 https://drive.google.com/file/d/1lEcN_XXVjbq3NGa0naqvl_skkCkAHCm8/view

-(If the link doesn't work, follow the instructions from the gif demo at the bottom of the document.)
+(If the link is not functional, please refer to the gif demonstration at the bottom of the document for guidance.)
 ```

 ## 📷 Screenshots Of The Applications: